- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 Although you don’t have much room for this response, the prompt is actually a two-part question.
 First, you’ll need to describe the person and the context in which you interacted with them; then, you can explain what you learned.
 Try to choose a person you never could have met 50 years ago, either due to geographic, language, or cultural barriers.

-Be careful not to stereotype or caricaturize the person you discuss.
+Be careful not to stereotype or to caricaturize the person you discuss.
 As you describe what you’ve learned, avoid overgeneralizing.
 Also, make sure your response doesn’t make you sound close-minded or ignorant.
 This is a tricky prompt, and it’s a good idea to have a few people read it over and give feedback.

 Give us your top ten list.
 First, please provide a theme.